-Sensory Integration Education is led by an exceptional team of professionals who dedicate their passion and expertise to improving the treatment of individuals with sensory integration and sensory processing difficulties.
+Sensory Integration Education is led by an outstanding team of professionals who bring passion and expertise to improving support for people with sensory integration and sensory processing differences.

-We are proud to be a not-for-profit organisation, investing surpluses back into course development and supporting early-career researchers.
-Our highly-experienced Board of Directors oversees our organisational direction and is ably backed by our friendly and professional Support Team.
+As a not-for-profit organisation, we reinvest any surplus into course development and the support of early-career researchers.
+Our highly experienced Board of Directors provides strategic oversight, supported by our friendly and professional Support Team.

-Our ever-growing and highly-valued team of Contributors create training content; deliver lectures and workshops; and mentor SIE students training to be SI Practitioners and Advanced Practitioners.
-If you would like to be an SIE Contributor, we’d be delighted to hear from you.
+Our valued and growing network of Contributors helps shape and deliver our training—creating content, leading lectures and workshops, and mentoring SIE students training to become SI Practitioners and Advanced Practitioners.
+If you’d like to become an SIE Contributor, we’d be delighted to hear from you.

-Established in 2010, Fellowship of Sensory Integration Education is awarded to individuals in recognition of significant and sustained contribution to the organisation and it’s goals of improving awareness and understanding and the treatment of sensory integration and sensory processing difficulties.
+Established in 2010, the Fellowship of Sensory Integration Education is awarded in recognition of significant and sustained contribution to the organisation and its goals: improving awareness, understanding, and the quality of treatment for sensory integration and sensory processing difficulties.

-Rosalind has an enviable track record of working to develop national standards of high-quality education.
+Rosalind has an enviable track record in developing national standards for high-quality education.

-Rosalind Rogers was on the UK’s Quality Assurance Agency’s group which developed the first Benchmark Statements for pre-registration health courses.
-She led the development of the UK Standards for Work-based Learning for Speech and Language Therapy and represented the UK professional body, the Royal College of Speech and Language Therapists, to develop the Health and Care Professional Council’s Standards for Education and Training.
-She was a Partner for the UK Regulator, the Health and Care Professions Council, the body that upholds standards in order to protect the public.
+She served on the UK Quality Assurance Agency group that produced the first Benchmark Statements for pre-registration health courses; led the development of the UK Standards for Work-based Learning for Speech and Language Therapy; and represented the Royal College of Speech and Language Therapists in developing the Health and Care Professions Council’s Standards for Education and Training.
+She also acted as a Partner for the Health and Care Professions Council, the UK regulator that upholds standards to protect the public.

-Sylvia's professional background encompasses academia, research, clinical practice, senior public-sector management and project management.
+Sylvia’s career spans academia, research, clinical practice, senior public-sector management and project management.

-Dr Sylvia Taylor-Goh PhD, MSc, BSc, Cert MRCSLT.
-She is committed to advancing evidence-based practice - one of the outputs of her PhD, which investigated the clinical reasoning and decision-making of occupational therapists, speech & language therapists and biomedical engineers, is the Taylor-Goh Model of Clinical Reasoning.
+Dr Sylvia Taylor-Goh PhD, MSc, BSc, Cert MRCSLT is committed to evidence-based practice.
+Her PhD on clinical reasoning and decision-making across occupational therapy, speech and language therapy and biomedical engineering produced the Taylor-Goh Model of Clinical Reasoning.

-She is the editor of the Royal College of Speech and Language Therapists (RCSLT) Clinical Guidelines, a publication that provides evidence-based guidance for 12 clinical areas of the profession.
-She has worked with the Department of Health, England, to establish a Research Unit and undertake an assistive technology research project.
-With the National Institute for Health and Care Excellence (NICE), she assisted the development of ensuring the service user’s voice is heard in clinical guidelines.
+She edits the RCSLT Clinical Guidelines, providing evidence-based guidance across 12 clinical areas, and has worked with the Department of Health, England, to establish a Research Unit and deliver an assistive technology research project.
+With NICE, she helped develop approaches that ensure the service user’s voice is heard in clinical guidelines.

-She held academic positions at City University and University of London for over ten years and has held External Examiner and Supervising Fellow for Professional Doctorate degrees elsewhere.
-She is a Recognised Teacher at Sheffield Hallam University.
-She is working in partnership with a UK university, enabling them to embed her clinical reasoning model throughout their health course’s pre-registration curriculum.
-As a published author and active researcher, she regularly is an invited speaker at professional conferences.
+She held academic posts at City University and the University of London for over ten years, and has served as an External Examiner and Supervising Fellow for Professional Doctorates.
+A Recognised Teacher at Sheffield Hallam University, she is partnering with a UK university to embed her clinical reasoning model across pre-registration health curricula.
+A published author and active researcher, she is a regular invited conference speaker.

 Stephanie is a Specialist Occupational Therapist and Advanced SI Practitioner supporting children and young people with Autism.